-You can provide sticker information to applications that wants to read the sticker information.
+You can provide sticker information to applications that want to read the sticker information.
 You can also retrieve the sticker information stored by the provider application.

 You can synthesize text into sound data as utterances and play it.
 You can also control the playback by pausing, resuming, and stopping it, as needed.

 You can allow the user to control the device through voice commands.
-You can register voice commands, which trigger a callback when the user speaks them.
+You can register voice commands, which trigger a callback when the user speaks.

 - Tizen 4.0 and Higher